 A cover letter with your name, return address, and telephone number is required.
 You should note the effective date of incorporation and can post-date it up to 30 days in the future.

-A person who is listed as a director and who is not an incorporator must complete the “Consent to Act as a First Director” Form 2.
+A person listed as a director and not an incorporator must complete the “Consent to Act as a First Director” Form 2.
 The completed form should be kept at the corporation’s registered office.

 After incorporation, you must submit an initial return for the corporation within 60 days.